 During an inspection, Assessors may examine both the interior and exterior of any buildings on your property.

-If the Assessors cannot view a building's interior, they may leave a letter asking the property owner to contact the City or make inferences based on information obtained from viewing properties from the outside.
+If the Assessors cannot view a building's interior, they may make inferences based on information obtained from viewing properties from the outside.

 All City of Regina Assessors carry photo identification with them and will show it to you upon request.